masudpce/mie-courses-distribution/README.md

   -which should come first (prerequisite).

 (NB: In mechatronics topic the last 5 courses should be sorted as :
-CAD/CAM come first as 5th serial.
+-CAD/CAM come first as 5th serial.
 As it is the entry point.
+We need to start with CAD design.
-Then Industrial Automation.
-After that we can bring Robotics.
+-Then Industrial Automation.
+Which incorporates PLCs to introduce automation.
+After that we can bring Robots for complex productions.
-Only after that we can implement CIM, which gathers all those three things together.
+-Only after that we can implement CIM, which gathers all those three things together.
+CIM makes a factory truely and totally automated.
-Lastly the designer level expertise would come to the field, as a closure.)
+-Lastly the designer level expertise would come to the field, as a closure.)

 Includes:
 1. A detailed excel file.